IzHoBX/aphasia-social/README.md

 emojilib | A pre-trained set of emoji embeddings downloaded from https://github.com/uclnlp/emoji2vec.
 It is trained using word2vec models by treating each emoji as a word token, but unfortunately accuracy is below our method of using description of emojis. auth.json | Required to call to our Firestore database.
 A server client API is used and hence this file exposes our API key.
 This is a hacky work around for the fact that there is no Firestore client API in python.
 It will be removed once alternative is found or abusing use is discovered.

+## Next Steps
+1. Checks if the HTML structure of twitter.com homepage is the same for any region/computer/browser/OS.
+If it is not, devise device-specific approach or a more robust text detection and retrieval approach.
+2. Improves annotation for Emoji descriptions.
+3. Extends Abstract keyword list.

 ## Questions
 If you have any questions about the repo, please reach out to us through the issue tracker.